nielstron/quantulum3/README.md

 (7, 15)
 ```

-The *value* attibute provides the parsed numeric value and the *unit.name*
+The *value* attribute provides the parsed numeric value and the *unit.name*
 attribute provides the name of the parsed unit:

 ```pycon